intel/wult/misc/servedir/README.md

 # Viewing Reports Locally
 If you wish to view this report locally, this can be done using two methods:
-* `serve_directory.py` - a Python script found in the wult report directory which can be used to serve one or more report directories (see usage details below).
+* `serve_directory.py` - a Python script found in the report directory which can be used to serve one or more report directories (see usage details below).
-* `index.html` - an HTML document found in the wult report directory which attempts to render the report in a web browser.
+* `index.html` - an HTML document found in the report directory which attempts to render the report in a web browser.
 If it fails due to browser restrictions, you will be prompted to upload the report directory.

 ## Serve a Directory (`serve_directory.py`)
 > Note that this script requires that Python 3.5 or higher is installed.

-This script can be found in the root directory of wult HTML reports and can be used to view one or more reports at the same time.
+This script can be found in the root directory of HTML reports and can be used to view one or more reports at the same time.

 ### GUI Usage